-- RedCap: our institution offers this service for every active project, and no direct costs apply. - Microsoft Excel or Google Sheets: this software is available to the researchers. - RStudio (free) - SPPS (licenses already purchased by researchers and by the institution)
+- RedCap: our institution offers this service for every active project, and no direct costs apply. - Plataforma OTUS: our institution offers this service for every active project, and no direct costs apply. - Microsoft Excel or Google Sheets: this software is available to the researchers. - RStudio (free) - SPPS (licenses already purchased by researchers and by the institution)